PRotondo/Triangled-Images/README.md

 mutatons are most-likely small.
 By working by locality, I mean that the fitness function need only be evaluated locally (at the points occupied by the small rectangles).

-The inspiration for this program was the work [here](http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of- mona-lisa/), in which genetic programming is used to approximate an image by using polygons.
+The inspiration for this program was the work [here](http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/), in which genetic programming is used to approximate an image by using polygons.

 ## Example

-I consider a photograph of mine:
+I consider a photograph of mine

 ![Original image](Example/examples1.png)

+and I will run "./HCT examples1.png".

 On the first generation we have as background the average colour of the image, and the triangles